dexman545/Outlet/Readme.md

 - Getting the latest or earliest Yarn version for a Minecraft version
 - Getting the latest available version of Fabric loader
 - Getting the latest available version of Fabric API for a Minecraft version
+- Getting the required Java version for a given Minecraft version
+- Getting the Java compatibility level for a range of Miencraft versions
 - Generating the list of acceptable Minecraft versions based on a given range, useful for instance with publishing on Modrinth via [Minotaur](https://fabricmc.net/wiki/tutorial:minotaur)
 - Generating the list of acceptable Minecraft versions based on a given range